erunion/mill/docs/reference-deprecation.md

 ---
-layout: default
+id: deprecation
 title: "Deprecation"
-permalink: /reference/deprecation
 ---

-# Deprecation
----

-> **Note:** Deprecated status is not currently being used when generating documentation, however, there are plans to
-> hook it up to the internal generator system to make it available in your compiled API Blueprints and manual Mill API
+> **Note:** Deprecated status is not currently being used when generating documentation, however there are [plans](https://github.com/vimeo/mill/milestones) to hook it up to the internal generator system to make it available in your compiled API Blueprints and manual Mill API usages.

-> usages.
+## Usage
 You might have instances where you need to deprecate a resource action request parameter or URI, you can use the `:deprecated` "decorator".